CHANGE MAKERS

 On Resilience – Judith Snow This document dives into the fascinating interplay between chaos theory,...

-Judith Snow shares her poetry of her journey against all odds.
+Judith Snow shares the poetry of her journey against all odds.
 From the start, experts...

-The Wonderful Life of Jusith Snow This tribute celebrates the extraordinary life of Judith Snow,...
+The Wonderful Life of Judith Snow This tribute celebrates the extraordinary life of Judith Snow,...

 John McKnight

-John McKnight was the co-founder of ABCD – Asset Based Community Development. – an institute, books, world leadership.
-A remarkable thought leader and storyteller.
-John’s books and workshops created a global network that continues to mobilize citizen’s gifts and capacities.
-John was also one of the founding faculty of the Toronto Summer Institutes – for 34 years.
+John McKnight was the co-founder of ABCD – Asset-Based Community Development. – an institute, books, world leadership—a remarkable thought leader and storyteller.
+John’s books and workshops created a global network that continues to mobilize citizens’ gifts and capacities.
+John was also a founding faculty member of the Toronto Summer Institutes for 34 years.
 John passed in December 2024, but his inspirational leadership continues.

 Welcome to Day Three of the Toronto Summer Institute I think this is a duplicate????...